awsdocs/amazon-ecs-developer-guide/doc_source/ecs-using-tags.md

 **Important**
 Do not add personally identifiable information \(PII\) or other confidential or sensitive information in tags\.
 Tags are accessible to many AWS services, including billing\.
 Tags are not intended to be used for private or sensitive data\.

-If you're using the Amazon ECS console, you can apply tags to new or existing resources by using the **Tags** tab on the relevant resource page at any time\.
+If you're using the Amazon ECS console, you can apply tags to new or existing resources\.
+Do this by using the **Tags** tab on the relevant resource page at any time\.
 When you use the Amazon ECS\-managed tags option \(the **Propagate tags from** option\), tags are copied from the task definition or service to a task\.
 This can be done when you're running a task or creating a service\.

 If you're using the Amazon ECS API, the AWS CLI, or an AWS SDK, you can apply tags to new resources using the `tags` parameter on the relevant API action\.
 Or, alternatively, you can use the `TagResource` API action to apply tags to existing resources\.
 For more information, see [TagResource](https://docs.aws.amazon.com/AmazonECS/latest/APIReference/API_TagResource.html)\.
 The **propagateTags** parameter can be used to copy tags from the task definition or service to the task\.
-This can be done when you're running a task or creating a service\.
+This can be done when you run a task or create a service\.
 For more information, see [RunTask](https://docs.aws.amazon.com/AmazonECS/latest/APIReference/API_RunTask.html) and [CreateService](https://docs.aws.amazon.com/AmazonECS/latest/APIReference/API_CreateService.html)\.

-Additionally, some resource\-creating actions enable you to specify tags for a resource when the resource is created\.
+Additionally, you can use some resource\-creating actions to specify tags for a resource when the resource is created\.
 If tags can't be applied while resources are being created, we roll back the process of creating resources\.
 This ensures that resources are either created with tags or not created at all, and that no resources are left untagged at any time\.
 By tagging resources while they're being created, you can eliminate the need to run custom tagging scripts after resource creation\.

 When you use the ECS managed tags option, Amazon ECS automatically propagates tags to your tasks from either your task definition or your service\.